 Mayo Miller King

-Mayo is Owner of Miller Strategic Consulting, LLC.
+Mayo is Co-Owner of Miller Strategic Consulting, LLC.
 She began her career in San Francisco, where she received a BA in art history at Mills College and an MA in museum studies administration from John F. Kennedy University.
 She worked in public relations and marketing for the San Francisco Museum of Modern Art, as well as for Brown & Collins, a public relations and advertising firm.
 After graduate school, King was a founding member of the Blue Room Gallery in San Francisco – an artist-run nonprofit art space.
 She has catalogued major Santa Fe art collections as well as the works of well-known artists such as Bay Area sculptor Fletcher Benton, assisting in the production of his book, The New Constructivism of Fletcher Benton (Acatos, 2001).

 King has been actively involved with several nonprofits in Santa Fe, including ARTsmart, Santa Fe Railyard Park, SITE Santa Fe, and The Trust for Public Land.
 She currently serves as the Finance & Operations Director of Creative Santa Fe.
-In addition, King previously moderated the organization’s Fundraising Committee before becoming the Executive Director, in which she has oversaw the organization through a dormant period.
-She manages all affairs for a private estate in Santa Fe and is a member of the Board of Directors of NDI New Mexico.
+In addition, King previously moderated the organization’s Fundraising Committee before becoming the Executive Director, in which she oversaw the organization through a dormant period.
+She also manages all affairs for a private estate in Santa Fe and is a member of the Board of Directors of NDI New Mexico.
 In addition to her seat on the board, she co-chair’s NDI New Mexico’s Santa Fe Gala Committee and sits on the organization’s Santa Fe Development Committee.

 Talia is Co-Owner of Miller Strategic Consulting, LLC.
 She is a member of both the New Mexico State Bar Association and the Maryland Bar Association.
 Talia graduated from Santa Fe High School and then left Santa Fe to attend the College of Charleston in South Carolina.
 Following her graduation from college, Talia stayed in the South and obtained a law degree at Loyola University School of Law in New Orleans.
 Talia also received a L.L.M. in International Law from the Washington College of Law at the American University in Washington, D.C.
 While in Washington, D.C., Talia worked as a legislative assistant.